tonhtron/WifiFW/PunchWifiSerial/README.md

 ===============================================================

-In some cases the memorylayout is to small for this scetch.
+In some cases the memorylayout is to small for this scetch, change the partition size as described here: https://desire.giesecke.tk/index.php/2018/04/20/change-partition-size-arduino-ide/
-If you face this problem you can either disable Bluetooth by removing
-#define BLUETOOTH
-in config.h
-or change the partition size as described here: https://desire.giesecke.tk/index.php/2018/04/20/change-partition-size-arduino-ide/

 Arduino hardware configuration: